THE THREE MUSKETEERS

 "True," replied d'Artagnan, "I have not the dress, but I have the heart and soul of a musketeer: I feel it, sir, and it impels me along, as it were, by force."

-The novel has been the subject of three centuries' worth of dramatic adaptations: from the opera produced in Dumas's lifetime, to a Wodehouse-authored broadway musical, to the 1973 Oliver Reed/Michael York costume extravaganza beloved of middle-school substitute French teachers, to 2009's Barbie and the Three Musketeers.
+The novel has been the subject of three centuries' worth of dramatic adaptations: from the opera produced in Dumas's lifetime, to a Wodehouse-authored Broadway musical, to the 1973 Oliver Reed/Michael York costume extravaganza beloved of middle-school substitute French teachers, to 2009's Barbie and the Three Musketeers.
 None of these tributes have ever eclipsed the original, which lives and flourishes not by its historical intrigues or even its immortal characters, but by its high spirits, joie de vivre, and dashing style.

 Read more: Frank Reed, A Bibliography of Alexandre Dumas Père; Douglas Munro, Alexandre Dumas Père: A Bibliography of Works Translated into English to 1910, 80-1.